Language Models as Higher-Order Planning Formalizers: LLM Planning and Scaling

-\paragraph{Scaling Performance} Figure~\ref{fig:scaling_curve} shows the scaling performance of 3 models as both planners and formalizers on BlocksWorld-XXL.
-We conclusively corroborate previous work that LLM-as-planner does not scale with problem complexity.
-All models including the LRMs trained to scale reasoning token degrade to 20\% accuracy or worse as planners at merely 30 blocks, while both LRMs display a ``spark'' of planning ability at only 5 blocks.
-In contrast, LLM-as-formalizer scales much better with problem complexity.
-The performance of \texttt{G3F} remains 100\% up to 100 blocks, while that of the non-reasoning \texttt{Q25} remains above 70\% until $80$ blocks but sharply degrades thereafter.Error analysis on \texttt{Q25}'s shows that 14\% of the failures have missing initial conditions, 64\% have extra initial conditions, 57\% have missing goal statements, and 21\% have extra goal statements.
+\paragraph{Scaling Performance.} Figure~\ref{fig:merged_scaling_curves_all}a shows the scaling performance of 3 models as both Planners and Formalizers on BlocksWorld-XXL.
+We conclusively corroborate previous work that Planners do not scale with problem complexity.
+All models including the LRMs trained to scale reasoning token degrade to 20\% accuracy or worse as Planners at merely 30 blocks, while both LRMs display a ``spark'' of planning ability at only 5 blocks.
+In contrast, Formalizers scale much better with problem complexity.
+The performance of \texttt{G3F} remains 100\% up to 100 blocks, while that of the non-reasoning \texttt{Q25} remains above 70\% until $80$ blocks but sharply degrades thereafter.
+Error analysis on \texttt{Q25}'s outputs shows 14\% have missing initial conditions, 64\% have extra initial conditions, 57\% have missing goals, and 21\% have extra goals.

-To generally improve weaker models' ability to formalize long statements, we propose a \textbf{divide-and-conquer} technique.
-Concretely, we prompt an LLM to first generate the problem file headers with one call, including problem name, domain name, and objects.
+To show weaker models' inability to formalize long statements, we propose a \textbf{divide-and-conquer} (D\&C) technique.
+We prompt an LLM to first generate the problem file headers with one call, including problem name, domain name, and objects.
 Next, the input problem description is segmented into sentences.
 Provided one sentence at a time plus the domain specification to avoid context overload, the LLM generates only one line of PDDL code.
-Since each generated line is grounded to the domain file and thus independent of each other, the lines are later consolidated.
-Figure~\ref{fig:scaling_curve} shows that the divide-and-conquer technique effectively addresses the context overloading problem for weaker models, increasing the performance of \texttt{Q25} as formalizer from 30\% to 100\% at 100 blocks.
+Since each generated line is grounded in the domain file and thus independent of each other, the lines are later consolidated.
+Figure~\ref{fig:merged_scaling_curves_all}a shows that D\&C addresses the context overloading problem for weaker models, increasing \texttt{Q25} performance as Formalizer from 30\% to 100\% at 100 blocks.

-\paragraph{Theoretical Consideration} The success of the LLM-as-formalizer paradigm and our divide-and-conquer technique is indicative of the time complexity of models and problems.
-Theoretically, solving a Markov Decision Process (MDP) planning problem under STRIPS/PDDL formulation like BlocksWorld is polynomial in the state space, which is exponential in the fluent space, which is linear in the NL input in the existing benchmarks (Figure~\ref{fig:explosion}).
-Practically, an LLM that runs in polynomial time without reasoning tokens is structurally unable to solve the problem \cite{merrill-sabharwal2023parallelism, merrill2025illusionstatestatespacemodels}.
-While an LRM technically can \cite{merrill2024expressivepowertransformerschain, 10.5555/3546258.3546333}, the excessive output tokens eventually give rise to performance degradation.
-In contrast, an LLM is structurally able to formalize the fluent space in a PDDL problem file, offloading the search in a super-exponential state space to a solver.
-However, it is still plagued by context length, which is addressed by the divide-and-conquer technique that further reduces the token burden.